ItsLukassz/MobHearts/README.md

 # MobHearts
-A very shitty plugin, gives you health for killing mobs Not done yet
+This plugin is no where close to being finished, gives you health for killing mobs